The Best Picture Books on Belonging (Perfect for SEL Read Alouds)

-Are you hoping to create a sense of belonging for your students this year?
+Are you hoping to create a sense of belonging in the classroom for your students this year?
 Are you keenly aware that now, more than ever, it’s important to strengthen our students’ sense of community?
 Creating a sense of belonging in our classrooms and establishing the expectation that students will extend a sense of belonging to others is so important at the beginning of the year.

-As you read through the summaries of these recommended read alouds, you’ll find that the concept of accepting others is intertwined and cannot be separated from trying to develop a sense of belonging.
+As you read through the summaries of these recommended belonging books, you’ll find that the concept of accepting others is intertwined and cannot be separated from trying to develop a sense of belonging.
 When we accept others, we allow them to be who they are without expecting them to conform.
 We allow them to be their own unique persons with their own feelings, thoughts, looks, and behaviors.

 (Note: I’ve included Amazon affiliate links so that you can easily find these books!
 As a participant in the Amazon Services LLC Associates Program, I may earn advertising fees at no cost to you by linking to amazon.com.
 Read my full disclosure here. )